dus4nstojanovic/create-files-from-template-cli/README.md

 │   │   ├── index.ts
 ```

-> Note: If you are using **GIT**, you can ignore cfft.config.json and your templates if you wish to.
+> Note: If you use **GIT**, you can ignore cfft.config.json and your templates if you wish to.

 5. Insert some content into your newly created files `component.tsx`, `component.styles.ts` and `index.ts`: